Rules and Procedures

 TE is an open access journal that publishes both pure and applied theoretical research in all fields of economics.
 Papers may contain empirical and experimental results, but need to have a substantial and innovative theoretical component.

 Editorial control of each of these journals rests in the hands of the Editor and a small number of Co-Editors.
-The Editor in consultation with the Co-Editors appoints a panel of Associate Editors for terms of three years in order to assist them in their task.
+The Editor in consultation with the Co-Editors appoints a panel of Associate Editors for terms of three (3) years in order to assist them in their task.
+Associate Editors are required to abide by the Code of Conduct.
+Failure to do so may lead to removal by the Editor of the respective journal or the Executive Committee as discussed in Section 1.9.

 Editors and Co-Editors shall be appointed by the Executive Committee following the procedure described in Section 8.9.
-The initial term for the Editor and the Co-Editors will be four years, and the appointments are staggered.
-The Executive Committee may approve two-year extensions for Editors and, if endorsed by the Editor, for Co-Editors.
-In rare cases, the Executive Committee may also decide on extensions longer or shorter than two years.
-Under no circumstances may an individual serve as Co-Editor and Editor of QE or TE for more than eight years in total regardless of whether those years are consecutive or not.
-In computing the total service of an individual for purposes of this limit, fractional years of strictly less than six months are rounded down and six months or more rounded up.
+The initial term for the Editor and the Co-Editors will be four (4) years, and the appointments are staggered.
+The Executive Committee may approve two (2) year extensions for Editors and, if endorsed by the Editor, for Co-Editors.
+In rare cases, the Executive Committee may also decide on extensions longer or shorter than two (2) years.
+Under no circumstances may an individual serve as Co-Editor and Editor of QE or TE for more than eight (8) years in total regardless of whether those years are consecutive or not.
+In computing the total service of an individual for purposes of this limit, fractional years of strictly less than six (6) months are rounded down and six (6) months or more rounded up.

-To submit either an original manuscript or a revision QE or TE, the corresponding author must be a member of the Society.
+To submit either an original manuscript or a revision QE or TE, the corresponding author must be a Member of the Society.
+At the discretion of the Executive Committee, for special interdisciplinary issues of QE or TE, this requirement may be waived for submissions from disciplines outside the traditional areas of the Econometric Society broadly defined.

 8.7.
 Best Paper Award for QE and TE

-The Editor and Co-Editors of Econometrica, QE, and TE will not handle papers of their current colleagues, their thesis advisors, their active co-authors, and students for whom they were the main advisor.
-In addition, they will not handle the paper of any person they advised in a less central way if the paper is either submitted within two years of the person’s graduation or contains work from the time the person was a student.
-Finally, they will not have access to the referee reports or names of referees for papers written by authors with whom they have one of the conflict issues described in this paragraph.
+Any Editor, Co-Editor, Associate Editor, or Data Editor of the Society’s journals and monograph series will not handle papers of their current colleagues, their thesis advisors, their active co-authors, and students for whom they were the main advisor.
+In addition, they will not handle the paper of any person they advised in a less formal way if the paper is either submitted within two (2) years of the person’s graduation or contains work from the time the person was a student.
+Finally, they will not have access to the referee reports or names of referees for papers written by authors with whom they have at least one (1) of the conflict issues described in this paragraph.

-For the purposes of this policy, a person is a "colleague" of an Editor/Co-Editor if he/she is (a) a member of the same permanent department (even if he/she has other part time positions), or (b) a member of a different department at the same university, or (c) a member of a department the Editor/Co-Editor is visiting, except that cases (b) and (c) exclude people with whom the Editor/Co-Editor has no collegial interaction.
-Students advised "in a less central way" include those for whom the Editor/Co-Editor wrote a letter of recommendation.
+For the purposes of this special conflict of interest policy, a person is a “colleague” of an Editor, Co-Editor, Associate Editor, or Data Editor if he or she is (a) a member of the same permanent department (even if he or she has other part time positions), or (b) a member of a different department at the same university, or (c) a member of a department the Editor, Co-Editor, Associate Editor, or Data Editor is visiting, except that cases (b) and (c) exclude people with whom the Editor, Co-Editor, Associate Editor, or Data Editor has no collegial interaction.
+Students advised “in a less central way” include those for whom the Editor, Co-Editor, Associate Editor, or Data Editor wrote a letter of recommendation.

 8.9.
 Appointment of new Editors and Co-Editors of Econometrica, QE, and TE and extensions